GiDebs/DataSport/README.md

 ### The Current issues
 - Not sure if the best way to do this is creating a web app or creating a desktop app.
 Need first to learn the difference and understand which files they require to run
+- Now I can run the GUI, ask to open the latest file (could be the last week workouts summary in .csv) and save it in the target repository.
+Then panda read the file, parse the data, open the dashboard and see the graphs and all the fancy things.
+BUT I need to solve this: how to store past data and show them WITH the latest uploaded data???
+Is it possible to save a dashboard??
+How all the Flask server thing works and operate??

 ### **Useful Links for the beginner me**
 [Basic writing and formatting syntax of GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)